amadeusolofsson/sleepy58/README.md

 # sleepy58
 A low-profile 4x6 keyboard with a 5-key thumb cluster.
-It uses ZMK together with the Seeed Studio XIAO BLE nRF52840.
+It uses [ZMK](https://github.com/zmkfirmware/zmk) together with the Seeed Studio XIAO BLE nRF52840.
 I created it using [ergogen](https://github.com/ergogen/ergogen).
 Putting the pcb file into kiCad and routing it.
+I used some of [ceoloide's](https://github.com/ceoloide/ergogen-footprints/tree/main) footprints for ergogen.